State of New York Office of Children and Family Services (OCFS)

 Vermont Department for Children and Families (DCF)

-Conducted PREA audits for several close custody and community residential programs.
+Conducted over a dozen PREA audits for several close custody and community residential programs from 2014 – present.

 Fortune Society (FS) - New York, NY

-Led the Better Living Center team in develop the program's mission, key goals, and performance measures (process and outcome indicators of program success); led the team to develop a multi-year data collection strategy; facilitated risk analyses to determine priority measures; and established the quarterly data review process to drive system changes.
+Led the Better Living Center team in developing the program's mission, key goals, and performance measures (process and outcome indicators of program success); led the team in developing a multi-year data collection strategy; facilitated risk analyses to determine priority measures; and established the quarterly data review process to foster a culture of continuous improvement.

 American Institutes for Research (AIR) - Arlington, VA

-Developed national training resources and drafted national publications on various topics related to juvenile justice to include but not limited to: Reducing the use isolation in youth facilities; age of adult criminal responsibility; re-entry planning; and use of restraints on known pregnant females.
+Developed national training resources and publications on topics related to juvenile justice including: Reducing the use isolation in youth facilities; age of adult criminal responsibility; re-entry planning; and use of restraints on known pregnant females.

 Council of Juvenile Justice Administrators (CJJA) - Braintree, MA

-Served as lead developer/author for the CJJA Staff Recruitment, Hiring, and Retention Toolkit; provided technical assistance to more than 20 jurisdictions on reducing the use of isolation in juvenile justice facilities; developed the Gang Suppression Toolkit; wrote Programming for Older Youth whitepaper; conducted comprehensive onsite program assessments for several state and county government agencies; partnered with Pew Charitable Trusts to study the impact of COVID-19 on the juvenile justice system.
+Served as lead developer/author for several national resources on the topics of: Staff recruitment, hiring, and retention; gang suppression and reduction in juvenile justice facilities; agency and facility culture change; and programming for older youth populations.
+[SP1] Provided technical assistance to more than 20 jurisdictions on reducing the use of isolation in juvenile justice facilities; conducted comprehensive onsite program assessments for several state and county government agencies; partnered with Pew Charitable Trusts to study the impact of COVID-19 on the juvenile justice system.

 Oregon Department of Human Services (DHS)